meumobi/meumobi.github.io/_drafts/running-ionic-native-apps.md

 The config of the plugin is saved on package.json, if we want to update the config and re-install it then

 $ cordova plugin rm cordova-plugin-firebasex --nosave
-$ cordova prepare
+$ cordova prepare [PLATFORM]

-The --nosave flag prevents deleting specified plugin from the package.json file.
+The --nosave flag prevents deleting specified plugin and options from the package.json file.
 [Plugins are automatically restored from package.json](https://cordova.apache.org/docs/en/latest/platform_plugin_versioning_ref/#restoring-plugins) and config.xml when executing the cordova prepare command.

 ## Generate resources